My Style of Yoga

 Mat: A mat provides you with cushioning against the floor and a stable base with some grip.
 I use this one and like it, but any cheaper kind would do just as well, and a towel would also do the trick.

-Strap: Very useful to help with arm reach and leg support.
+Strap: Very useful to help with arm reach and leg support, but only used sometimes.
 You could also use a fabric belt (like a woven belt or a bathrobe belt) instead.

-Myofascial balls: I only sometimes use the balls in my classes, but I love them and can provide great relief if you have muscle tightness.
+Myofascial balls: I have not used the balls in my online classes yet, but I love them and can provide great relief if you have muscle tightness.
 Tennis balls could provide a similar effect.

 Cozy attire: Wear whatever is comfortable to you and allows for movement.
 I personally favor sweatpants but any other loose or flexible bottom will do.
 We likely won’t move fast enough for you to get hot, so you can have coverage or layers for your top.
 I like my feet to stay warm so I almost always practice with socks.